phreborn/MLCAF/Tutorial/submission-hello/README.md

 ```
 So lets look at the `hello_world.py` script in more default.
 The core of the
 script consists of a task object.
 This object represents a job to be submitted
 to the batch system.
-The object contains all the job properties like number of
+The object contains all the job properties like the number of
 cores, memory requirements and the payload script.

 ```python